 Cholera is an infection of the intestines.
 People get it from drinking water or eating food that's contaminated with a type of bacteria called Vibrio cholerae.

 Cholera can cause watery diarrhea and vomiting, making people who have it get dehydrated quickly.
-When is severe, it can cause serious health problems if it's not treated: A person may have seizures and kidney failure.
+When is severe, it can cause serious health problems if it's not treated.
+It can even cause seizures and kidney failure.
 People who don't get the proper medical treatment may even die.

 The good news is, cholera is easy to treat if it's caught early.
 People who have mild to moderate cases usually get better within a week.
 Even people with severe cases of cholera recover fully in a week or so if they get medical care.